Life on the Estancia: How Sheep and People Are Bound Together in the Patagonia Grasslands

 Factors responsible for the decline vary, but none is so dramatic as the eruption of Mount Hudson in 1991.
 This volcano in Chilean Patagonia showered ash and molten lava across the region, killing tens of thousands of sheep.
 Overgrazing has also impacted the local ecosystem, with woody plants replacing more edible grasses.

 Despite the challenges, work is underway to secure the future of commercial sheep farming and the ranching way of life.
+There is also a movement underway to spur sustainable sheep farming in Argentina.
 Sustainable management systems, for example, have been introduced in a bid to restore pastures.
 Further, sheep farmers are a canny bunch.
 Many now welcome curious travelers onto their ranches, where they can try their hand at farming chores and taste local products.

 The bus speeds north towards Buenos Aires.
 As I leave Patagonia behind, I think about how timeless the landscape is.
 This region also remains defined by adaptability and resilience.
 The guanaco, rhea, sheep and ranchers are all connected by their hardiness.
 All, unbelievably, can survive and thrive together in this extraordinary environment.